It requires detailed technical investigations, planning and approvals, and a financial investment decision before construction may commence.

 Commonwealth approval

-The Commonwealth Government’s Department of Agriculture, Water and the Environment has confirmed that the project is a ‘controlled action’ and will require assessment and approval under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999.
+The Commonwealth Government’s Department of Climate Change, Energy, the Environment and Water has confirmed that the project is a ‘controlled action’ and will require assessment and approval under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999.
 The Commonwealth has determined that it will use the bilateral assessment agreement and rely on the Victorian Government’s assessment process (EES) to inform an approval decision under the EPBC Act 1999.